frimpongemanuele/HomeLab/docs/cybersecurity.md

 This reduces AppArmor confinement.

-It solved compatibility issues with Docker inside LXC, but it also weakens one layer of host-side isolation.
+It solved Docker compatibility problems, but weakens one layer of isolation.

-This is therefore documented as a conscious security trade-off rather than being treated as a neutral configuration change.

-### Possible Future Improvement
+### Future Improvement

-If stronger isolation becomes a priority, the Docker environment could be migrated to:

-* A dedicated VM

-rather than Docker inside an LXC container.

-That would provide a stronger kernel isolation boundary.
+Higher-risk Docker workloads could be moved to a dedicated VM to provide stronger kernel isolation.

 ---

-## qBittorrent
+# qBittorrent

-The download client represents a higher-risk workload because it processes data obtained from external peers.
+qBittorrent represents a higher-risk workload because it processes data from external peers.

 Potential risks include:

-* Malicious files
+- Malicious files
-* Vulnerable Web UI
+- Vulnerable Web UI
-* Network exposure
-* Untrusted peer traffic
+- Untrusted peer traffic
+- Accidental exposure
+- Excessive access to shared storage

 The intended future design is: